abpframework/abp/docs/en/Blog-Posts/2020-09-07 Angular-Service-Proxies/POST.md

 The backend application must be up and running to be able to use the service proxy code generation system.

-> See the [getting started](https://docs.abp.io/en/abp/latest/Getting-Started?UI=NG&DB=EF&Tiered=No) guide if you don't know how create and to run the project.
+> See the [getting started](https://docs.abp.io/en/abp/latest/Getting-Started?UI=NG&DB=EF&Tiered=No) guide if you don't know details of creating and running the solution.

 ### Backend